25 Essential IELTS Bar Chart Vocabulary for Band 7+ Writing

 Fiction books accounted for the highest sales, while biographies recorded the lowest figures in 2022.

-✅ Use spaced repetition tools (like Anki or Quizlet)
+4. Use spaced repetition tools like Anki or Quizlet

-The more often you use the words in writing, the more natural they’ll become — and that’s what the examiner wants.
+The more often you use these words in writing, the more natural and automatic they become — and that’s exactly what the examiner wants.

 Leave a Reply